Silentsoul04/hoply/README.rst

 Getting started
 ===============

-On ubuntu trusty and beyond do the following:
+On Ubuntu Trusty and beyond do the following:

 ::